billti/billti.github.io/_posts/2022-01-30-blob-streaming.md

     }
 ```

-To start from scratch, spin up a simple static site with the below code: (_This is ALL the
+To start from scratch and experiment with range-requests on static files, spin up a simple static
-code you need to write a web server with ASP.NET Core 6!_)
+site with the below code: (_This is ALL the code you need to write a web server with ASP.NET Core 6!_)

 ```csharp
 var builder = WebApplication.CreateBuilder(args);